ashusaini-mind-roots/iflorist-frontend-old/README.md

 # iflower project

-1 - git pull
+1 - git pull on iflower and laravel projects

-2 - npm install
+2 - npm install on iflower project

-3 - php artisan migrate
+3 - php artisan migrate on laravel project

 4 - Run seeders on laravel project: